eschiang/CS144-eBay-Project/README.txt

 Part 2
 ---------
-Relations in proposed schema:
+1) Relations in proposed schema:

-Item(ItemID, Name, Description, Started, Ends, Currently, Buy_Price, First_Bid
+	Item(ItemID, Name, Description, Started, Ends, Currently, Buy_Price, First_Bid, Number_of_bids, Seller) Keys: ItemID

-     Number_of_bids, Seller)
-Category(CategoryID, Category)
+	Category(CategoryID, Category) Keys: CategoryID

-Item_Category(ItemID, CategoryID)
+	Item_Category(ItemID, CategoryID) Keys: (ItemID, CategoryID)

-Bid(BidID, ItemID, UserID, Amount, Time)
+	Bid(UserID,  Time, ItemID, Amount) Keys: (UserID, Time)

-User(UserID, Name, Rating, Location, Country)
+	User(UserID, Rating, Location, Country) Keys: UserID

-The only functional dependencies in each relation are for keys.
+2) The only functional dependencies in each relation are for keys.

-This schema should be in BCNF.
+3) This schema should be in BCNF because all the functional dependencies for 	each table contains a key in the left hand side.